ljonesdesign/INLS161-2021-spring/docs/03-sftp-editors.md

 **Serial Number Name:** The University of North Carolina at Chapel Hill

 **Serial Number:** (The download page will show you the Serial number.
-It is long so copy and paste into Fetch.)
+It is long and hard to type, so copy-paste into Fetch.)

 ## Recommended Editor